paed01/moddle-context-serializer/API.md

 ### `getExtendContext()`

-Get all definition activities or pass `scopeId` to get scoped activities.
-Where `scopeId` can be a process or a sub-process.

-Returns object with:
+Returns an ExtendContext instance:
-- `scripts`: list of known scripts, can be mutated
+- `scripts`: list of known scripts
-- `timers`: list of known timers, can be mutated
+- `timers`: list of known timers
 - `addScript(name, script)`: function to add a script to the global context, can be retrieved by `getScripts([elementType])` or `getScriptsByElementId(elementId)`
 - `addTimer(name, timer)`: function to add a timer to the global context, can be retrieved by `getScripts([elementType])` or `getScriptsByElementId(elementId)`